Wyoming Off Grid Laws: An In-Depth Guide

 Are Outhouses Legal in Wyoming?

 Outhouses are legal in Wyoming.
-They are even legal in more populous areas like Laramie, WY.
-You will need to get a permit to legally use an outhouse.
-However, depending on the county, there may be rules which restrict you from having an outhouse.
-For example, it is usually illegal to have an outhouse in Wyoming within a 100-year floodplain.
-If you have running water in your home, you’ll also need an approved greywater system.
+They are even legal in more populated areas like Laramie, WY.
+You will need to get a permit to use an outhouse legally.
+However, depending on the county, rules may restrict you from having an outhouse.
+For example, having an outhouse in Wyoming within a 100-year floodplain is usually illegal.
+You’ll also need an approved greywater system if you have running water in your home.

 Wyoming Greywater Rules

 Wyoming law is very favorable towards greywater recycling and reuse.
-It is completely legal to use greywater from your home to irrigate crops or flush toilets.
-You will need to get a permit and there are some regulations.
-For example, in Sheridan County, greywater is not allowed to leave the property where it originated and cannot be more than 2,000 gallons per day.
+Using greywater from your home to irrigate crops or flush toilets is legal.
+You will need to get a permit, and there are some regulations.
+For example, in Sheridan County, greywater cannot leave the property where it originated and cannot be more than 2,000 gallons per day.
 If using greywater to irrigate food crops, you must wait 30 days after contact with greywater to harvest the crop.
 In some situations, such as when the greywater is discharged onto the ground surface, you must disinfect it first.

 Also Read: